 HR function to the Next Level It’s a well-known fact that we are sailing in a highly turbulent and complex business environment, that is highly uncertain and volatile.

-The shelf-life of products and companies is shrinking, the preferences and expectations of the multi-generation workforce are changing, customer needs are changing, technology is getting outdated and many more changes are taking place.
+The shelf life of products and companies is shrinking, the preferences and expectations of multi-generational employees are changing, customer needs are changing, technology is getting older and many more changes are taking place.

-Change is constant and some organizations and people embrace the change whole-heartedly while others lament and take time to cope with the stress generated from change.
+Change is continuous and some organizations and people wholeheartedly accept change while others grieve and take time to deal with the stress created by the change.

 When organizations are operating in such a dynamic vortex of uncertainty, it’s but natural, and of course, highly important for the People function (aka Human Resources) within organizations to shift from a traditional mindset, old behaviors and command-and-control management to a more open-contemporary mindset to unlearn and learn new behaviors, and focus on adaptability, innovation and speed.

 In short, the People function and teams need to embrace Agile HR.
 In our earlier blog post – What is Agile HR? – my team and I outlined that Agile HR encompasses operations agility, people management agility and cultural agility.